 Similarly, two-thirds (66%) say that if their local public libraries were closed it would have a major impact on their communities as a whole.
 On this question, there are several notable demographic differences.
 Among those most likely to say that a library closing would have a major impact on their communities: women (74%); those between the ages of 50 and 64 (73%); and college graduates (71%).
-Those least likely to report that a library closing would have any kind of impact on their communities: those without high school degrees (15% say a local library closing would have no impact on their communities); non-internet users (15%); and those in households earning less than \$30,000 (10%).
+Those least likely to report that a library closing would have any kind of impact on their communities: those without high school degrees (15% say a local library closing would

+People think closing their local public libraries would hurt communities have no impact on their communities); non-internet users (15%); and those in households earning less than \$30,000 (10%).